 Henry's pocket - a.k.a. the Cutaneous Marginal Pouch - is a fold of skin found on the outer ear (pinnae) of many mammals.
 Weasels, bats and some cats and dogs have prominent versions of it.
 And there are vestigial traces in the human ear.

-Its function is unkown, though it's presume that it might have some influence on high-frequency sound reflected into the ear canal.
+Its function is unknown, though it's presumed that it might have some influence on high-frequency sound reflected into the ear canal.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma